acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_preparing_system.md

 ## Cmake (all the platforms)

-ARPIP depends on any version of CMake above 3.16.1
+ARPIP depends on CMake version 3.16.3

 [**cmake 3.16.3**](http://cmake.org/)